 As the end of the first term approaches there will be teachers who have not passed their probationary period or themselves made the decision to no longer stay at the school next term.
 Last week I received four messages from recruiters urging me to apply for teaching positions beginning 8th January 2017 in Abu Dhabi, Dubai and Qatar!

-In my opinion and experience LinkedIn is used widely in the international school sector although I do regularly see on my newsfeed UK based teaching positions advertised too.
+In my opinion and experience, LinkedIn is used widely in the international school sector although I do regularly see on my newsfeed UK based teaching positions advertised too.
 I am connected with several Headteachers, Senior leaders and teachers based in the UK.
 When I was considering moving to the UAE I contacted teachers already based there to ask questions and seek advice.
 The responses were very helpful and honest.
 In recent weeks I have had three teachers contact me asking about my experience teaching in the UAE as they are also considering the move.

 Other than recruitment there are some other features to LinkedIn which make it a helpful tool to use.
 I regularly check LinkedIn to read different educational blogs and articles, by educators that I am connected to.
 It is an excellent way to keep up-to-date with current affairs, updates and debates surrounding education.
 The same can also be said for Twitter.
-I am a huge advocate for using Twitter as form of professional development and having a PLN (Personal/Professional Learning Network).
-There are however a minority of teachers who have been rude, abusive and unprofessional to others teachers on Twitter, sometimes through anonymous accounts which are much easier to create on Twitter than LinkedIn.
+I am a huge advocate for using Twitter as a form of professional development and having a PLN (Personal/Professional Learning Network).
+There are however a minority of teachers who have been rude, abusive and unprofessional to other teachers on Twitter, sometimes through anonymous accounts which are much easier to create on Twitter than LinkedIn.
 I think debate and discussions are important and helpful as practitioners to reflect and progress, plus people show such passion for education and trying to reform the system.
 That said, I do avoid the confrontation and unpleasantries as it makes me very uncomfortable.
 As LinkedIn is a professional network I have never seen (although that is not to say it doesn’t happen) educators be rude, demoralising or using bad language.
 People respond in a professional manner and tone (should you ever encounter or witness inappropriate behaviour online both Twitter and LinkedIn have a block feature and a feature where you can report accounts for abusive behaviour).

 I am a regular blogger and a quick analysis of my stats page shows that many of my views come from LinkedIn.
 If you are a blogger using LinkedIn can certainly increase your audience.
 LinkedIn has allowed me to connect with educators globally and has been fantastic for my professional development.